 - 1 cup red bell pepper finely chopped

 - 5 cups frozen chopped spinach

-- two bricks Daiya jalapeno havarti cheese, cut into cubes
+- 14 ounces Daiya jalapeno havarti cheese cut into cubes

-- 1 cup unsweetened coconut milk (from the refrigerator section)
+- 1 cup non-dairy milk from the refrigerator section

 - more red bell pepper for garnish

 In a large pot, cook the chopped red pepper in the olive oil over medium heat.
 Once the pepper is soft, add the spinach, and stir until it starts to thaw.

 Add the non-dairy milk and garlic powder and cook until heated through.